 \subsection{Weight Analysis}

-We highlight that the deterministic variant of AC-Off-POC does not employ temporally correlated trajectories to compute the importance weights as in the state-of-the-art importance sampling methods \citep{degris, munos_safe, harutyunyan, dayan_watkins_q_learning, impala}, and instead, compute the weights through only randomly sampled off-policy transitions.
-We perform experiments to show the accuracy of the weights produced by deterministic AC-Off-POC through the experiences of an actor trained under the TD3 algorithm \citep{td3} on the OpenAI Gym tasks HalfCheetah and Hopper \citep{gym}, over 1 million time steps.
-Throughout the training, we store the transitions executed by the agent in the temporal order.
-Then, we start by sampling the transitions with a window size of 256 centered at each transition.
-We compute the importance weight for each sampled batch with the deterministic variant of AC-Off-POC.
-Figure \ref{fig:deterministic_weight_analysis} depicts the normalized values for time steps and importance weights produced by AC-Off-POC.
-Note that these weights are derived according to the expert agent's policy.
-From the first transition executed by a random policy to the last transition executed by the expert agent, the sampled batches become on-policy with respect to the trained agent's policy.
-We observe that as the center of the sliding window approaches the last transition, the AC-Off-POC weights approach the value 1.
-Hence, the weights increases as the on-policyness of the sampled batch increases, which we observe from the linear path taken by the AC-Off-POC weights.
-Overall, we infer that the deterministic variant of the AC-Off-POC produces accurate estimates, although it does not employ temporally correlated trajectories or any action probability estimate.
-Furthermore, some of the AC-Off-POC weights are above the time step line; that is, off-policy transitions are valued more than they should be, which shows that AC-Off-POC can mix on- and off-policy data.
+To validate the accuracy of the weights produced by deterministic AC-Off-POC, we conduct experiments employing the experiences of an actor trained under the TD3 algorithm in the HalfCheetah and Hopper tasks, over 1 million time steps.
+During the training phase, the transitions executed by the agent were stored in temporal order.
+Then, we start by sampling the transitions with a window size equivalent to the minibatch size centered at each transition.
+For each sampled batch, the similarity weight $\lambda$ was computed with the deterministic variant of AC-Off-POC with respect to the trained agent's policy.

+Figure~\ref{fig:deterministic_weight_analysis} presents the normalized values for time steps and similarity weights produced by AC-Off-POC.
+From the first transition executed by a random policy to the last transition executed by the expert agent, the sampled batches increasingly become on-policy in relation to the expert agent's policy.
+It can be observed that as the center of the sliding window nears the last transition, the AC-Off-POC weights approach the value 1.
+Therefore, the weights rise as the on-policyness of the sampled batch augments, which is observed from the linear trajectory followed by the AC-Off-POC weights.
+Overall, it can be inferred that the deterministic variant of AC-Off-POC yields accurate estimates with negligible error.
+However, it does not employ temporally correlated trajectories or any action probability estimate.